encodis/gametables/README.md

 ## To Do

 - Catch more YAML and expression parser exceptions
-- Warn of unknown YAML fields
+- Warn of unknown YAML fields?
+- Test literals, folded newlines and multi-line flow scalars
+- Functionality to set up a library of files, then roll a table by name (not file itself)
 - Option to dump YAML file in Markdown format (--dump)
 - Option to toggle integer formatting (--integer)
 - Options for tables to run without output (like show: false but with variables being set etc)